-The convenience is unparalleled - they're already cut and cleaned, and in many cases, you can cook them from frozen.
+Frozen vegetables are a lifesaver.
+A great way to prevent food waste is to buy fewer fresh veggies but stock up on frozen ones.
+The convenience is unparalleled - they're cut and cleaned, and in many cases, you can cook them from frozen.
 Most importantly?
-You can actually crisp them up in a hot oven.
-My concern was that they would turn out mushy, but I find that they actually turn out browned and crispy.
+You can crisp them up in a hot oven.
+My concern was that they would turn out mushy, but they consistently turn out browned and crispy.

 Ingredients

-You'll only need a few simple ingredients to make this tasty side dish.
+You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-To season: I like to use kosher salt, black pepper, garlic powder, and dried thyme.
+- To season: Kosher salt, black pepper, garlic powder, and dried thyme.

 Instructions

-Roasting frozen broccoli is easy!
-The detailed instructions are listed in the recipe card below.
+The detailed instructions for making this recipe are listed in the recipe card below.
 Here's an overview of the steps:

-You start by preheating your oven to 425°F. Line a large rimmed baking sheet with parchment paper.
+You start by preheating your oven to 425°F. Line a large, rimmed baking sheet with parchment paper.

-Expert tip
+Expert Tip

 Yes!
 I was skeptical too until I tried it.
 The broccoli comes out surprisingly browned and crispy.
 I assumed that it would steam rather than roast, but it really does roast given a hot enough oven and enough time spent in that oven.

 It depends on the recipe.
-When I don't want it to release water into a dish, such as with this broccoli quiche, I do prefer to thaw it first and drain it well.
-But when roasting in a hot oven, you can actually cook it from frozen.
+When I don't want it to release water into a dish, such as with this broccoli quiche, I prefer to thaw it first and drain it well.
+But when roasting in a hot oven, you can cook it from frozen.

 I like to bake it in a 425°F oven for about 30 minutes.
 Since oven temperatures vary, yours might take more or less time than that.
-Start checking after 25 minutes and be prepared to keep it in the oven for as long as 40 minutes.
+Start checking after 25 minutes, and be prepared to keep it in the oven for as long as 40 minutes.

-Serving suggestions
+Serving Suggestions

 This is a truly versatile side dish that goes with anything.
 But since I bake it in a 425°F oven, I like to serve it with a main dish that I can cook in the same oven, such as:

-Storing leftovers
+Storing Leftovers

+This is actually one of those rare recipes where I don't recommend keeping leftovers.
 Even though the freshly baked broccoli emerges from the oven nice and crispy, it turns mushy and soggy after spending a night in the fridge.
 So try to only make as much as you can eat right away.

 Recipe Card